arishnidman/arishnidman.github.io/README.md

  <IMG SRC="HandOnT.jpeg" width="350" height="450" alt = "ari shnidman" ALIGN="RIGHT">

-Welcome!
+Welcome! <BR>
 I'm an associate professor in mathematics at  <A HREF="https://cst.temple.edu/department-mathematics"> Temple University </A> in Philadelphia.<BR>
 This site is under construction; some links may not work. <BR>
 <BR>